 Client diversity in Ethereum: A strategic approach for network resilience

-Recent incidents involving bugs in popular clients such as Besu and Nethermind have cast a spotlight on the critical issue of client supermajority in Ethereum, revealing the stark reality that the community and node operators must proactively address this challenge to safeguard network integrity.
+Recent incidents involving bugs in popular clients such as Besu and Nethermind have highlighted a critical challenge: client supermajority in Ethereum.
+These events reveal why the community and node operators must proactively address this issue to protect network integrity.

 The Imperative of Client Diversity